-The school year consists of approximately 177 days.
-Students must be in attendance 167 days to receive credit for the year's work.
+School attendance is very important.
+The Louisiana State Legislature, Louisiana Department of Education, and Louisiana State Board of Elementary and Secondary Education policy states that students must be in attendance 167 days to receive credit for the year's work.
 State law mandates that students miss no more than 10 unexcused absences for the school year.
 A student missing more than 10 unexcused absences could result in not passing to the next grade.
+Parish policy now has the school notifying the truancy agency at 7 unexcused absences.

-Only the following absences will be considered excused provided the parent or guardian sends a doctor excuse confirming the reason for the absence the day the student returns:
+Only the following absences will be considered excused if the parent or guardian sends a doctor's excuse confirming the reason for the absence the day the student returns:

-- Personal illness (physical or emotional illness) - Serious illness or death in the immediate family - Emergency medical or dental attention be sent to school within 5 days of the student's return.
-If your excuse is faxed, it is the responsibility of the parent to call the school and ensure that it was received.
+- Personal illness (physical or emotional illness) - Serious illness or death in the immediate family - Emergency medical or dental attention

 Please remember that it is very important to get an excuse from your doctor for each visit.
 The excuse must contain the child's name, date, days of the absence, and reason for the absence.
 The original doctor's excuse must be sent to school.
-Excuses must
+Excuses must be sent to school within 5 days of the student's return.
+If your excuse is faxed, it is the responsibility of the parent to call the school and ensure that it was received.
+Students who are habitually absent, tardy or check out may be reported to the FINS Department and the 21st Judicial Court System.
+Please note we do NOT accept excuses written by parents to excuse an absence.